Skip to main content

 Share

-The Thames Tideway Tunnel project will bring London’s sewers into the 21st century, and stop tens of millions of tonnes of untreated sewage flowing into the Thames each year.
+The Thames Tideway Tunnel brings London’s sewers into the 21st century, and stops tens of millions of tonnes of untreated sewage flowing into the Thames each year.
 We helped the Tideway Tunnel team to protect the river environment during the construction and for the design life of the tunnel.
 We also trained their fleet of vessel masters at our UK Ship Simulation Centre to ensure that they met Tideway’s health and safety standards.

 Ensuring safe river navigation